denoland/setup-deno/README.md

 ### Latest stable

-> Note: we highly recommend specifying the latest stable version you want to test on because Deno does not follow semver and introduces non-backwards compatible changes within minor version bumps.
+> Note: we highly recommend specifying the latest stable minor version you want to run on because Deno does not follow semver and introduces non-backwards compatible changes within minor version bumps.

 ```yaml
 - uses: denoland/setup-deno@v1